venenux/zaint/README.md

 .. of course we offer more support and more cheat support rather than any.

+For more info please use the wiki for install instructions http://github.com/venenux/zaint/wiki/zaint_instalacion For use first unmodified commits, use the wiki http://github.com/venenux/zaint/wiki/Inicializado_de_fuentes_sucias

 ## what about hacked, license, limitations  and security

 Original selectra uses root conections and are weak again sql inyection attacks,